Frequently recurrence properties and block families: Block families, -hypercyclicity and almost -recurrence

-It was proved in \cite[Theorem 2.5]{ErnEssMen21} that, for some upper Furstenberg families $\F$, if $T$ is $\F$-hypercyclic then $T\oplus T$ is also $\F$-hypercyclic.
-We show now as a consequence of the Proposition \ref{equivalencia bF hiper} that this is also true for block families. \begin{proposition} Let $T$ be an operator such that its commutant contains an universal vector, i.e. there is some $x\in X$ such that the set $\{Sx\,:\, ST=TS, \, S:X\to X\, \textrm{continuous mapping}\}$ is dense in $X$.
+In the next result we focus on the $n$-fold direct sum linear dynamical system associated to an operator. \begin{proposition} Let $\F$ be an hereditary upward family and let $T$ be an operator such that its commutant contains a universal vector, i.e. there is some $v\in X$ such that the set $\{Sv\,:\, ST=TS, \, S:X\to X\, \textrm{continuous mapping}\}$ is dense in $X$.
+Then we have the following. \begin{enumerate} \item [a)] If $T$ is almost $\F$-recurrent then $\bigoplus_{i=1}^n T$ is almost $\F$-recurrent. \item [b)] If $T$ is $\F$-recurrent then $\bigoplus_{i=1}^n T$ is $\F$-recurrent. \end{enumerate}